beebotte/bbt_sparkio/README.md

 About
 =====

-This example shows how Beebotte API can be used to leg daata from Sparkio.
+This example shows how to log data to Beebotte using a Spark Core.

 License
 =======